 Misdemeanor Vandalism Charges

-If the damage is less than $400, then only a misdemeanor offense will be charged. charged.
+If the damage is less than $400, then only a misdemeanor offense will be charged.
 Misdemeanor vandalism carries the possibility of time in county jail, probation, community labor, and fines.
-If convicted of a misdemeanor tagging or graffiti offense, there will be additional conditions of probation participation in graffiti cleanup program and fines ranging from $1,000 to $5,000, depending on whether or not this is a first offense.
+If convicted of a misdemeanor tagging or graffiti offense, there will be additional conditions of probation, participation in graffiti cleanup programs and fines ranging from $1,000 to $5,000, depending on whether or not this is a first offense.
 A qualified criminal defense attorney can help you avoid these harsh consequences.

 Possession of Tagging or Graffiti Tools

-Under California Penal code Section 594.2, if a person is found with marker that has a tip that is more than 3/8″ wide or a “similar implement” that is filled with ink that can’t wash off with water and intends to use that marker for tagging or graffiti, that person can be convicted of a misdemeanor.
+Under California Penal Code Section 594.2, if a person is found with a marker that has a tip that is more than 3/8″ wide or a “similar implement” that is filled with ink that can’t wash off with water and intends to use that marker for tagging or graffiti, that person can be convicted of a misdemeanor.

 The same goes for possession of etching tools, drill bits, glass cutters, spray paint containers (yes, this can even include fire extinguishers).
-But remember, possession of these materials is not enough for a conviction, the prosecution must prove that someone intended to use these materials for tagging.
+But remember, possession of these materials alone is not enough for a conviction because the prosecution must also prove that someone intended to use these materials for tagging.

 Hire a Vandalism Defense Attorney

 Vandalism cases in Los Angeles are aggressively prosecuted and require expert legal representation to defend successfully.
-If you or a loved one are facing vandalism charges, we can help.
+If you or a loved one is facing vandalism charges, Los Angeles vandalism defense attorney Jerod Gunsberg can help.
+Mr. Gunsberg has experience and expertise in handling both misdemeanor and felony vandalism cases with gang enhancements.